 Can people change?
 How does the world change?

-“Enlightened” is a TV series that explores these timeless questions in tragic, funny, and surprising ways.
+“Enlightened” is a TV series that explores these fundamental questions in tragic, funny, and surprising ways.

 The show was co-created by (and stars) Mike White and Laura Dern.
-It ran 2011-2013 before cancellation.
-Like Battlestar Galactica, I think Enlightened contains enduring value and underrated insights.
+It ran 2011-2013 before its premature cancellation.
+Like Battlestar Galactica, I think Enlightened offers enduring value, entertainment, and underrated insights.

 ⚠️ Spoilers ⚠️